Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Threats to Validity

+\textbf{Benchmark representativeness}.
+Our method targets single-file scripts, which are the intended application domain of EAGER and the dominant workload of LLM code interpreters in both industry and research.
+This is a deliberate scope rather than an incidental restriction: parallel execution yields its largest benefit precisely in this generation-dominated regime (Section~\ref{sec:theory}), where generation time dominates lightweight per-statement execution.
+Tasks dominated by heavy execution, such as repository-scale agent tasks that compile a project or run a full test suite, fall into the execution-dominated regime and lie outside EAGER's intended scope.
+By Equation~\ref{eq:overhead}, EAGER does not regress below serial execution in that regime as long as the same overhead condition holds, but its latency savings are small there, so we do not target such settings.

 \textbf{Docker cold-start outliers}.
 In the Docker environment, the tasks in GitChameleon require creating isolated virtual environments for version-specific library testing.
-A small number of tasks (46 out of the total) exhibited abnormally high execution times due to virtual environment cold-start overhead.
+A small number of tasks (46 out of the 990 tasks across all four benchmarks) exhibited abnormally high execution times due to virtual environment cold-start overhead.
 We exclude these outliers from our reported results.
 Removing this filter changes the aggregate results by less than 1 percentage point, confirming that our conclusions are robust to this decision.